JesusAcuna/Date_Fruit_Classification_Keras/README.md

     #To delete a service
     gcloud run services delete date-fruit-image --region us-central1

-  11. Activate the environment created with `pipenv shell`, and make a request with `predict_test_cloud.py`, the result is as follows:
+  11. The web service was available on https://date-fruit-image-zpte776wvq-uc.a.run.app/predict, and the request I made with `predict_test_cloud.py` is in the image below, but if you do a deployment replace the URL they give you in `predict_test_cloud.py`.

   <p align="center">
     <img src="https://github.com/JesusAcuna/Date_Fruit_Classification_Keras/blob/main/images/predict_cloud.png">